Meet the Team

 Jennifer Gordon, PhD, RD Psych

-Dr. Jennifer Gordon (she/her) is a Clinical Psychologist, Associate Professor of Psychology at the University of Regina, and director of the Reproductive Mental Health Research Unit.
+Dr. Jennifer Gordon (she/her) is the director of the Reproductive Mental Health Research Unit, a registered clinical psychologist, and an associate professor of psychology at the University of Regina (UofR).
 Since 2018, she has been a Tier II Canada Research Chair in the Biopsychosocial Determinants of Women's Mental Health.

-She is also the clinical advisory chair of the International Association of Premenstrual Disorders (IAPMD), a non-profit organization that provides peer support, education, research, and advocacy.
+She is also the clinical advisory chair of the International Association of Premenstrual Disorders (IAPMD), a non-profit organization that provides peer support, education, research, and advocacy for people with premenstrual disorders.

 Sneha Chenji, PhD